DanielSant0s/AthenaEnv/README.md

 * setTexture(id, texture) - Changes or sets the nth texture on models.
 * getPipeline() - Returns the current rendering pipeline loaded for the model.
 * setPipeline(pipeline) - Sets the current pipeline for the model.
 Available pipelines:
-  • Render.PL_NO_LIGHTS_COLORS  - Colors and lights disabled.
-  • Render.PL_NO_LIGHTS_COLORS_TEX - Colors, lights and textures disabled.
   • Render.PL_NO_LIGHTS - Lights disabled, colors still working.
-  • Render.PL_NO_LIGHTS_TEX - Textures and lights disabled, colors still working.
   • Render.PL_SPECULAR - Diffuse and specular lights and colors enabled.
-  • Render.PL_SPECULAR_NO_TEX - Diffuse and specular lights and colors enabled, textures disabled.
   • Render.PL_DEFAULT - Default for textured models.
-Lights and colors enabled.
-  • Render.PL_DEFAULT_NO_TEX - Default for non-textured models.
 Lights and colors enabled.

 Properties: